NishuMehta/Sales-Analysis-Project/README.md

 # Sales-Analysis-Project
-This project aims to analyze sales performance using Excel, SQL, Python, Tableau, and Power BI.
+This project aims to analyze sales performance using Excel, Python, Tableau.
 The goal is to extract insights from sales data, identify trends, and visualize key performance indicators (KPIs).